Mahe94/mahe94.github.io/_news/announcement_35.md

 related_posts: false
 ---

-Research visit at <a href="https://www.mimuw.edu.pl/en/">Faculty of Mathematics, Informatics, and Mechanics</a>, University of Warsaw, Poland.
+Research visit to <a href="https://www.mimuw.edu.pl/en/">Faculty of Mathematics, Informatics, and Mechanics</a>, University of Warsaw, Poland.